 Give your users time to get some fresh air after the first avalanche of new apps that usually takes place in January.
 Define the areas where your targeted users spend most of their time and find a way to tease the launching off your app.

-Work on giving your app an online presence by creating a simple landing page for presentation, gather beta users, schedule your launch, start writing content on a related blog or use the power of social media and online communities to create a FOMO-effect around your app!
+Work on giving your app an online presence.
+Start with creating a simple landing page for presentation, gather beta users, schedule your launch, or write content on a related blog.
+You could also use the power of social media and online communities to create a FOMO-effect around your app!

 🐺That’s it, folks!
 Ready for your 3-months journey?
 Drop us a line and let’s mark the date of your app launch in the calendar.